LinHeMa/congress-budget-watch-platform/PRPs/proposals-replace.md

 **Expected Output:**
 - ✅ No TypeScript errors
 - ✅ All Proposal types properly imported and used
-- ✅ BudgetTableData interface satisfied
+- ✅ BudgetTableData type satisfied

 #### Step 4.2: Linting